 The hotel boasted a beautiful swimming pool, that we were hoping to enjoy later, but in the morning it became a set for a rather unusual show.
 The area was swarming with monkeys, who we briefly spotted the previous evening – they were raiding the garbage cans in the neighbourhood, and stalking people on the road.
 In the morning, the three most adventurous ones of the gang came to our swimming pool for what looked like their daily ritual.
 They gathered at the corner of the pool, that bordered on a protective wall covered with greens and flowers, and scouted the area.
 Not seeing any worrying signs, they each took a refreshing drink from the pool, splashed some water on their faces, and smugly sat on the brim, visibly content with themselves.
 The two younger ones started getting fidgety very quickly, though.
 They ran along the brim of the pool a couple of times, and then took well-choreographed dives into the pool one after the other.
 Refreshed and empowered, they sat on the corner, basking in the rays of the morning sun, chatting amicably.
 The older one was still indecisive about a swim.
 He kept dipping the tip of his tail into the pool, with a doubtful face of a scientist, conducting an experiment he knew was bound to fail.
-He obviously was not convinced that the water was too warm for him just yet.
+He obviously was not convinced that the water was warm enough for him just yet.

 We observed all this from behind the big potted tree on the other side of the pool.
 Our enthusiasm about the afternoon swim diminished slightly, but the monkey swim show was very entertaining.
 We moved on in the direction of breakfast, and the monkeys jumped onto the adjacent wall, and disappeared into the jungle.